timescale/docs/promscale/installation/kubernetes/helm.md

     </tab>

     </terminal>

 1. Install the Promscale Helm chart.
-Ensure that you replace `&lt;RELEASE_NAME&gt;` with the name of your choice :
+Make sure that you replace `&lt;RELEASE_NAME&gt;` with the name of your choice :
     ```bash
     helm install <RELEASE_NAME> timescale/promscale -f values.yaml